 As with many other activities such as drinking, shopping or eating, you can be addicted to gambling.
 For most people, gambling is a harmless pastime.
 But, if you suspect that your gambling is becoming a problem, you can take steps to change your behavior.
 The OnlineCasino.tf team is here for any queries regarding responsible gaming.

-In this article we’ll explore the signs of a gambling addiction and show you where you can get help.
+In this article, we’ll explore the signs of gambling addiction and show you where you can get help.